About the Partnership

 - Educational Leadership and Management and Masters study

 The partnership model is designed to provide high quality professional development and enhanced qualifications for aspirant and practising teachers in all educational settings.
-Scottish Government funding for Masters-level learning has allowed the Teacher Education Partnership to develop the Masters in Education (Leadership and Learning) including the Postgraduate Certificate: Core Processes for Leadership & Learning and the Postgraduate Certificate: Middle Leadership & Management as well as a suite of CLPL courses developed with Partners.
+Scottish Government funding for Masters-level learning has allowed the Teacher Education Partnership to develop the Masters in Education (Leadership and Learning).